reginaldford/sms/readme.md

     8. cxSet(cx,:x,value); # A way to set cx.x=value for a context cx or return false

+    9. cxGet(cx,:x,value); # A way to create a new variable in a context or just set it to a new value

+    10. cxGetFar(cx,:x,value); # A way to create a new variable in a context or just set it to a new value

-    9. cxSize(cx); # Return the number of entries in this context
+    11. cxSize(cx); # Return the number of entries in this context

-    10. cxValues(cx); # Return an array with the values of the context
+    12. cxValues(cx); # Return an array with the values of the context

-    11. cxKeys(cx); # Return an array with the keys of the context
+    13. cxKeys(cx); # Return an array with the keys of the context

-    12. cxDot(cx,:symbol); # Return this variable from this context
+    14. cxDot(cx,:symbol); # Return this variable from this context

-    13. cxContaining(cx,:key); # Returns the context which contains :key, by looking at cx and its ancetry
+    15. cxContaining(cx,:key); # Returns the context which contains :key, by looking at cx and its ancetry

-    14. cxRm(cx, :var); # Remove this entry from the context
+    16. cxRm(cx, :var); # Remove this entry from the context
 </details>

 <details>